family-adaptive-resilience/personal-plan/README.md

 1. **Isoquercetin or Quercetin** - bioflavinoid, anti-viral, anti-inflammatory, MAST cell stabilizer, zinc ionophore.
 Take with fatty food.
 Some people have raised questions about possible kidney damage from long-term use of Quercetin at high doses, but I have not heard about risks from lower doses for shorter-term use.
 There’s also a risk in not treating covid to many organs (including kidneys).
 Quercetin was very important for me - it has anti-viral activity and reduces inflammation.
 After Quercetin and NAC my oxygen levels would rise from the 60s to the 80s and I would be able to work well for most of the day.
 Isoquercetin is superior to Quercetin but may be harder to obtain.

+1. **Bromelain** - enzyme to increase bioavailability of Quercetin.

-1. **Sodium/Magnesium Ascorbate crystals, vitamin C** - a flat teaspoon in water is c.
-X grammes.
-I was taking 2 grammes every few hours.
+1. **Sodium/Magnesium Ascorbate crystals, vitamin C** - I was taking 2 grammes every few hours.
 Overdose of vitamin C is pretty harmless - symptom is diarrhea and the answer to that is just to reduce the dosage a bit.
 You will be able to tolerate more vitamin C if you are very sick.
 Some work found ascorbic acid better than the salt ascorbate, but that’s tough on the teeth if taken in water and hard to take enough as capsules.
 Magnesium ascorbate better than sodium ascorbate but it may be harder to get in some places.

-1. **Magnesium, anti-inflammatory**.
+1. **Liposomal vitamin C** - fat-soluble vitamin C

+**Magnesium Biglycinate** anti-inflammatory.
 Take before bed on empty stomach.
 I gave myself magnesium intramuscular shots that I had prescribed for me for other reasons.
 There can be problems absorbing Magnesium through the gut, so I would consider this option in the event it’s open to you.
 Otherwise you might try taking several different forms of magnesium.
 Maybe a high dose like 2 grammes throughout the day.
 Magnesium is necessary for vitamin D to be most effective.
 It both is depleted by [stress] (https://www.ncbi.nlm.nih.gov/books/NBK507250/) and buffers the effects of stress.

-1. **Bromelain** - enzyme to increase bioavailability of Quercetin.

 1. **Undenatured whey** protein, or failing that just regular whey protein